abbcyhn/astro-demo/src/content/articles/guitar-solos-are-still-awesome.md

 ---
-author: michael-scott
+author: jim-halpert
-categories: ["studio tips"]
+categories: ["career advice"]
-date: 08/10/2021
+date: 2025-10-08
 featured: false
-image: ../../assets/images/drums.jpg
+image: ../../assets/images/guitarist.jpg
-title: Tune your snare drum
+title: Guitar solos are still awesome
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.